Abd al-Hayy: Preferences

+Drawing of pastoral scene with yurts, possibly made by Sultan Ahmad Jalayir himself or his teacher Abd al-Hayy.
+Divan by Sultan Ahmad Jalayir 1400-1403, Baghdad.

 `Abd al-Hayy is theorized to have specialized in monochrome ink drawings.
 More specifically, he often created "black and white brush drawings, embellished with gold highlights and delicate tints."

 `Abd al-Hayy also is recognized for his skilled work on the wall paintings at the Timurid palace.
 While most wall paintings of similar time period and intent depict landscapes and battles, very few depict living figures. `Abd al-Hayy's work contrasts this and his artistic subjects stray from the trends of the 14th century.
 Of the surviving paintings we can attribute to him, we can see his particular interest in drawing animals, such as ducks and lions.

 Evidence

 While the evidence to support theories of `Abd al-Hayy's specializations is minimal, the specialization of ink drawings would match the popular miniaturist styles of the late 14th and early 15th centuries.
 It has been theorized that ʿAbd al-Ḥayy’s monochrome ink style influenced the styles and trends of wall paintings because much of his work is represented monochromatically.

 ʿAbd al-Ḥayy’s also has non monochromatic work attributed to him, directly defying evidence towards his monochromatic specializations.
 In one particular art piece, a portrait of a sleeping prince is executed in full color and in a style that is more akin to Jonayd Baḡdādī, another popular miniaturist during that time period.
 The contradiction between this painting’s style and that attributed to ʿAbd al-Ḥayy has not yet been resolved.
 One potential conclusion is that the name "`Abd al-Hayy" was not uncommon in 15th and 16th century.
 Due to this, it is impossible that "`Abd al-Hayy" is a conflation of a multitude of artistic figures.

 The most significant wall painting that decorated the Timurid Palace and is attributed to Abd al-Hayy is of a woman and child.
 It is commonly credited to `Abd al-Hayy because of its striking similarity to his marginal drawings in a copy of Ahmad Jalayir's Divan.